 “You hear about prostate cancer as a slow-growing cancer.
 Mine was not.
 I went to the doctor regularly for checkups.
 My PSA moved a little, and I went right in to get a biopsy,” he says.
 At that point he was already stage 4.

 “Cancer can move faster than what is advertised sometimes,” adds Woods Brown, who will be featured on the Stand Up to Cancer telecast airing Sept.
 9.

 Continuing cancer care

-After moving to Michigan, Brown transferred his care to the University of Michigan Comprehensive Cancer Center where his oncologist discussed standard treatment options and clinical trials.
+After moving to Michigan, Brown transferred his care to the University of Michigan Rogel Cancer Center where his oncologist discussed standard treatment options and clinical trials.
 He elected the clinical trial.

 “I don’t do good at singing and dancing, but I feel really good about being on a study,” he says.

 “First of all, it’s potentially saving my life, and second of all, I am helping other people who may get prostate cancer.
 All I have to do is take my medicine and show up for testing.
 The only burden is the distance — it’s a 3 1/2-hour trip to Ann Arbor.”